JuliaLang/julia/doc/src/manual/modules.md

 but this is just a style suggestion — a module can have multiple `export` statements in arbitrary locations.

-### Scoped Exports
+It is common to export names which form part of the API (application programming interface).
+In the above code, the export list suggests that users should use `nice` and `DOG`.
+However, since qualified names always make identifiers accessible, this is just an option for organizing APIs: unlike other languages, Julia has no facilities for truly hiding module internals.

-Modules should export all names which form part of their API, however it is sometimes unhelpful to automatically load every symbol that is part of the API on `using`.
-In this case, it is appropriate to use `export (scoped-true), name` instead of ``export name` to mark the symbol as a part of the public API, but not to load it on `using`.
-This is usually done when modules use common words, such as `derivative`, in their API, which could easily clash with the export lists of other modules.
+Also, some modules don't export names at all.
+This is usually done if they use common words, such as `derivative`, in their API, which could easily clash with the export lists of other modules.
 We will see how to manage name clashes below.

-Since qualified names always make identifiers accessible, this is just an option for organizing APIs: unlike some other languages, Julia discourages truly hiding module internals.

 ### Standalone `using` and `import`

-The most common way of loading a module is `using ModuleName`.
+Possibly the most common way of loading a module is `using ModuleName`.
 This [loads](@ref code-loading) the code associated with `ModuleName`, and brings

 1. the module name

-2. and the elements of the export list (excluding scoped exports) into the surrounding global namespace.
+2. and the elements of the export list into the surrounding global namespace.

 Technically, the statement `using ModuleName` means that a module called `ModuleName` will be available for resolving names as needed.
 When a global variable is encountered that has no